trebeljahr/trebeljahr.com/_booknotes/life-3.0.md

 If Lightspeed maximum holds true 98% of the galaxies are forever unreachable to us, even with the help of superintelligent AIs.

 Speed matters a lot in colonizing, because the colonization window is closing because of the expansion of the universe.
-Tech is not actually a problem, especially with the help of a God.
+Tech is not  a problem, especially with the help of a God.
 But even human ideas give nice lower bounds for estimation, that still promise millions and millions of colonized galaxies by van Neumann probes, traveling on lightsails, that then construct antenna to get further instructions from the other planets on how to establish new colonies.

 **Book Recommendation:** Contact - Carl Sagan

 Another way would he to broadcast information on building a self replicating Probe into the cosmos and hope that other civilizations pick up the signal, build the thing and then get assimilated by it.
 This way, the wave of colonies would expand truly at the speed of light.
 We should learn from this - don't build machines, where the instructions came from outer space...

-> There are good scientific reasons for taking seriously the possibility that life and intelligence can succeed in molding this universe of ours to their own purposes.
+> There are good scientific reasons for taking seriously the possibility that life and intelligence can succeed in molding this universe of ours to their purposes.

 — Freeman Dyson